icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [hashbrown](https://github.com/liveloveapp/hashbrown) - [Hashbrown](https://hashbrown.dev/) is a framework for building joyful, AI-powered user experiences.
 * [CodeSage AI](https://github.com/kd-akshay/code-quality-analyzer) - Analyzes code quality of React, Vue, and Angular projects using linters and an LLM.
 * [angular-mcp-server](https://github.com/SAIPRANAY-GANGULA/angular-mcp-server) - A Model Context Protocol (MCP) server that provides comprehensive access to Angular documentation, enabling AI assistants to search and retrieve Angular-related information with intelligent relevance scoring.
+* [gitingest](https://gitingest.com/) - Turn any Git repository into a simple text digest of its codebase.
+This is useful for feeding a codebase into any LLM.

 #### Analytics